Order a birth certificate

 You can choose a standard or a decorative certificate which has an image on it.

 - $35 for a decorative birth certificate

-If you need a birth certificate to apply for a government benefit and you can't afford the cost, talk to Work and Income as they may be able to pay for the certificate for you.
+If you need a birth certificate to apply for a government benefit and you can't afford the cost, Work and Income may be able to help.